TosbackCgusBridge-Bot/CGUs-versions/Intuit/Privacy Policy.md

 Shop Fashion Jewelry

-20 to 50% Off Fine and Fashion Watches
+20 to 50% Off Fine and Fashion Watches, select styles

-Shop Fine and Fashion Watches Shop Modern Bride New Markdowns! | Red Zone Clearance
+Shop Fine and Fashion Watches Shop Modern Bride Save On Halloween Costumes From Disney Collection Fairest Event Of Them All | In Store and Online Thru November 1

-50 to 80% Off In Store and Online
+25% Off Disney Costumes and Accessories, select styles (excluded from coupon)

-Shop Clearance Now SportsFanShop
+Shop Disney Costumes and Accessories Shop Disney Collection SportsFanShop

 Thousands of NFL, MLB, NBA, college, UFC and soccer products available for over 700 teams.
 Excluded from coupon.

 Shop SportsFanShop Shop For Good

-Plus round up your October purchases to the nearest dollar to support breast cancer research and awareness.
+Plus round up your October purchases to the nearest dollar to supposrt breast cancer research and awareness.

 Shop For Good Now People StyleWatch Must Haves

 Sponsored Content

-Shop People StyleWatch Now
+Shop People StyleWatch Now Download the JCPenney App and Get Shopping Check out the app: Download on the AppStore Get it on Google play

 Recommendations Discover handpicked items we think you'll love. sign in